For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 If you wish to make your PIS only accessible to the participants taking part in the trial, please write "Not available in web format, please use contact details to request a participant information sheet".

-After your study registration has been submitted, it will be processed by our in-house editorial team to ensure that all the minimally required information is present and consistent.
-Once the record is complete and ready for publication, you will be required to pay a one-off fee of GBP226 + VAT when applicable for the study to be registered with an ISRCTN and published online.
-This fee helps to cover the cost of editing and curation, data conversion, and permanent online hosting.
+After your study registration has been submitted, it will be processed by our in-house editorial team to ensure that all the required information is present and consistent.
+Once the record is complete and ready for publication, you will be required to pay a one-off fee of GBP226 + tax when applicable (GBP250 + tax from 01 July 2022) for the study to be registered with an ISRCTN and published online.
+This fee helps to cover the cost of editing and curation, ongoing maintenance, and permanent online hosting.

 - Online payment: Please select if paying by debit or credit card.
 We would recommend that you choose this option if possible as this is the fastest method of payment.
 Your ISRCTN is assigned to your study immediately upon authorisation of payment.
-Receipts will be emailed to you shortly after the payment has been made.
+A receipt will be emailed to you within 10 days after the payment has been made.

 - Offline payment: Please select if you wish to pay by credit/debit card, bank transfer or cheque on receipt of an invoice.
 Please note that bank transfer payments can take up to 30 days to process and a cheque can take up to 15 days.
 Offline payments also carry an administrative surcharge of GBP20.